 Some mulch fires may be due to spontaneous combustion, which typically happens when mulch is piled high and is allowed to remain for a long period of time.
-Primarily, this type of fire affects those who deal with large quantities of mulch such as commercial mulch, producers, providers or landscape companies.
-One example is a fire that happened at Oldcastle Lawn and Garden in Sauget, IL in September 2017.
-Firefighters from Sauget and 10 other departments fought a mulch blaze caused by spontaneous combustion for over 16 hours burning over 20,000 yards of mulch.
+Primarily, this type of fire affects those who deal with large quantities of mulch such as commercial mulch producers, providers or landscape companies.

-But, a mulch fire should also be a concern for the consumer and the general public.
+A mulch fire should also be a concern for the normal consumer and the general public.
 Most of these fires are caused by the careless disposal of smoking materials.
-Just recently on March 5, 2018, a fire started in the mulch at a Chuck E. Cheese Restaurant in Woodbridge, VA.
-The fire quickly extended up the side of the building to the business sign area and other parts of the structure, thus closing the business down.
-Another example is a two-alarm fire that broke out at Chestnut Ridge Apartments in Harrisonburg, VA on April 11, 2014.
-It was started by a cigarette butt carelessly tossed into the mulch.
-The fire displaced 21 people and caused $250,000 in damages.
-Additionally, each year, particularly during the spring time or periods of low humidity and/or windy dry conditions, fire departments are routinely dispatched to fires in medians along the highways, fires in landscape beds at commercial properties and to building fires that originated in adjacent mulched landscape areas.
-Though there were no injuries or fatalities in the two referenced building fires, the reality is that the potential was there.
-Additional consequences to these types of fires include the cost to the home and/or business owner to repair damages, the ever-present dangers that exist to responding fire crews and the fact that these preventable emergencies can render resources unavailable for other emergencies.
+Each year, particularly during the spring time or periods of low humidity and/or windy dry conditions, fire departments are routinely dispatched to fires in medians along our highways, fires in landscape beds at commercial properties and to building fires that originated in adjacent mulched landscape areas.
+There is always potential for injury and death from these fires.
+Additional consequences include the cost to the home and/or business owner to repair damages, the ever-present dangers that exist to responding fire crews and the fact that these preventable emergencies can render resources unavailable for other emergencies.

 TIPS FOR PREVENTION